samster395/Arduino-Stuff/ESP32/MiniSkidi_4.0_BL_WIFI/README.md

 This is a combination of various parts of the above code to achieve what I wanted, certain things could possibly be done better as i'm no expert.

-Has Support for a web interface(using https://github.com/tzapu/WiFiManager for network connection) and a bluetooth controller.
+### Features

+- Bluetooth controller support
-The web interface has been heavily edited including adding on screen joysticks to control movement, movement sequences and battery monitoring(based on two 16340 batteries in series).
+- Web Interface with on screen joysticks, movement sequences and battery monitoring(based on two 16340 batteries in series)
+- WiFi connection managed by https://github.com/tzapu/WiFiManager
+- Neopixel LED strip support, I'm using a RGBW SK6812 strip on pin 1, which is the serial pin but it just happens to be what the 21 aux header goes to, I don't use serial much anyway so didn't mind

-The Arduino Sketch has [ElegantOTA](https://github.com/ayushsharma82/ElegantOTA) to update it without plugging it in.
+- The Arduino Sketch has [ElegantOTA](https://github.com/ayushsharma82/ElegantOTA) to update it without plugging it in

 Here are some example movement sequences, the first one is included by default as sequence 0.